achristen/Meteobike/readme.md

 Now you are ready to install the system on your bike.
 Let's go for a test drive.
 Please test the system as follows:

-- If you can press `Key 4` to exit the program and then reboot
+- If you can press `Key 4` to exit the program and if you can then reboot
-- If it automatically reboots  measurements if you take power off
+- If it automatically reboots measurements if you take power off and put power on again
 - If it fits your bike
 - Can you see data and GPS while you measure?
 The recording will only start if you have a good GPS connection.
-- It it records properly data by riding around the block.
+- It it records proper data by riding around the block.

-Drive for about 15 - 20 minutes, and come back to see if the data has been recorded.
+Drive for a about 15 - 20 minutes, and come back to see if the data has been recorded.

-Also make sure you charge the battery in the end for the group exercises to come.

 ### Display and analyze the recorded GPS track

 The GPS track is stored by the Raspberry on the desktop as a comma-separated file.

 If the Raspberry is on the same WLAN as the host computer, then you can easily establish an FTP connection and copy this file to the host (for example with the free [CyberDuck](https://cyberduck.io) or the free [FileZilla](https://filezilla-project.org)).
-You can also use the VNC software to tranfer files.
+You can also use the VNC software on your laptop or on a mobile device to tranfer files.

 A first graphical representation of the track can be done place on the website http://www.gpsvisualizer.com/map_input